 6.2.
-We will not tolerate harassment or victimisation of a genuine whistle-blower disciplinary issue and may be considered gross misconduct, which if proven, may result in dismissal.
+We will not tolerate harassment or victimisation of a genuine whistle-blower (including informal pressures) and such conduct will be dealt with as appropriate as a disciplinary issue and may be considered gross misconduct, which if proven, may result in dismissal.
 If you believe that you have suffered any such treatment, you should inform Chair of Trustees immediately.